-In this paper, we have presented the first application of sum of squares optimization techniques to 3D rotation averaging, resulting in the first algorithm that is \textit{guaranteed} to find a global minimum of \textit{any} problem instance.
-We leveraged the approach for 2D SLAM in \cite{mangelson2018guaranteed} to provide proofs of finite convergence of Sparse-BSOS on a quaternionic loss function.
-This is an important step towards fast and provably optimal methods for solving rotation averaging, which forms the backbone of many SfM algorithms and other related tasks in computer vision and robotics.
+In this paper, we have presented the first application of sum of squares optimization techniques to 3D rotation averaging, resulting in an algorithm that found a certifiable global minimum of all problem instances tested.

 In addition to further experimentation on real and synthetic data, a thorough investigation into block-coordinate minimization methods for convex relaxations of rotation averaging will lead to faster runtimes \cite{tian2019block, erdogdu2018convergence}.
-Finally, a comparison with other rotation averaging schemes and cost functions is needed, especially those that have similar optimality guarantees~\cite{eriksson2018rotation}.
+Finally, a comparison with other rotation averaging schemes and cost functions is needed, especially those that have optimality guarantees~\cite{eriksson2018rotation}.

 { }